sreekanthsk567/MedMind-An-Advanced-Pill-Dispenser/README.md

 ---
 <img src="media/media/image51.jpg" width="220">

-MedMind is an IoT-enabled medication management system designed to help elderly patients take their medicines on time while keeping caregivers and doctors in the loop.
-It combines a smart pill-dispensing hardware unit with an Android application that provides reminders, AI-powered coaching, vitals monitoring, and real-time alerts.
+MedMind is an IoT-enabled medication management ecosystem designed to help elderly patients take their medicines on time while keeping caregivers and doctors in the loop (Remote monitoring).
+It combines a smart pill-dispensing hardware unit with an Android application that provides reminders, AI-powered coaching, vitals monitoring, and real-time alerts to caregiver/doctor/patient.

+## A Quick Feature Overview
+1.Multi-Lingual UI
+2.Smart Vital Device integration (that support Health Connect) 3.Emergency SOS
+4.Active Dispensing scheduling from phone
+5.AI adherence Companion
+6.AI Medical Companion
+7.Ecosystem between patient/caregiver/doctor
+8.Chat and Call Features
+9.Hardware pill retreival monitoring, audio and visual alert

 ---
 ## The Problem